ClearcodeHQ/migopy/README.rst

 =====================================

-Migopy is a simple python library which simply allows You to setup mongo migrations manager for Your fabfile.
+Migopy is a simple python library which simply allows You to setup mongo migrations manager for Your fabfile (see fabfile.org): .
 After that You will be able to run command like this::

     fab migrations